matrix-org/matrix-spec/content/client-server-api/_index.md

 {{% /boxes/note %}}

-To allow the server to aggregate and find child events for a parent, the `m.relates_to` key of an event MUST be included in the plaintext copy of the event.
+To allow the server to aggregate and find child events for a parent, the `m.relates_to` key of an event MUST be included in the cleartext (unencrypted) part of the event.
 It cannot be exclusively recorded in the encrypted payload as the server cannot decrypt the event for processing.

 {{% boxes/warning %}}
-If an encrypted event contains an `m.relates_to` in its payload, it should be ignored and instead favour the plaintext `m.relates_to` copy (including when there is no plaintext copy).
+If an encrypted event contains an `m.relates_to` in its payload, it should be ignored and instead favour the cleartext `m.relates_to` copy (including when there is no cleartext copy).
 This is to ensure the client's behaviour matches the server's capability to handle relationships.
 {{% /boxes/warning %}}